 Enrolment policy strives to ensure schools engage in the essence of what it is to be Catholic, whilst, at the same time, are inclusive in nature and develop an evangelising role in addition to the catechetical role they have traditionally played as educators of Catholic children.

-Enrolment priority is given, in order, to:
+Consideration in enrolment priority is given, in order, to:

-- Catholics who commit to the values of the Catholic Church
+- Catholics who commit to the values of the Catholic Church;

-- Participating members of other Christian churches
+- Participating members of other Christian churches;

-- Those not affiliated with any Christian church, who commit to the values of the Catholic Church.
+- Those persons not affiliated with any Christian church, who commit to the values of the Catholic Church.

-Enrolment places in Catholic schools are highly sought after in the Cairns Diocese.
 Our schools have a strong commitment to providing for the needs of all students in an inclusive, life-giving and supportive school community environment.